 Patients often leave a lasting impression on medical professionals.
 It is by no means unusual or unacceptable to grieve their loss.
 No two staff members will deal with such tragedies in exactly the same manner — so don’t be too worried if your version of grief looks dramatically different than that exhibited by your coworkers.
 A little self-care and compassion will go a long way as you honor the memories of special patients.

 Triage can help you navigate both the positive and difficult aspects of the healthcare industry and medical travel.
-Get started with by searching for allied or travel nurse jobs or browsing our Healthcare Travel Guide.
+Get started with by searching for allied or travel nurse jobs.